5 biggest winners and losers in college basketball this week

 - source

-- For the third week in a row, the Gonzaga Bulldogs sit atop the college basketball rankings, but two of the top five teams – the Oregon Ducks and Ohio State Buckeyes – suffered significant losses in the first week of the new decade.
+- For the fourth week in a row, the Gonzaga Bulldogs sit atop the college basketball rankings, but a number of big-name programs have fallen considerably or dropped out of the rankings altogether.

-- The Duke Blue Devils, Kansas Jayhawks, Baylor Bears, and Auburn Tigers round out the top five.
+- The reigning national champion Virginia Cavaliers fell out of the top 25 after losing to Boston College ans Syracuse, while the Ohio State Buckeyes slid 10 spots in the throes of a four-game skid.

-- The Big Ten leads all conferences with five teams in the AP Top 25 Poll, while the ACC and Big 12 follow close behind with four apiece in the rankings.
+- The Big Ten leads all conferences with five teams in the AP Top 25 Poll, while the Big East and Big 12follow close behind with four apiece in the rankings.

 - Visit Business Insider’s homepage for more stories.